 Case in point: We worked with a writing firm owner who wanted to return to her roots, doing more journalistic projects.
-After years of writing marketing materials and web content for technology-based firms, this owner lacked the confidence to approach editors of consumer-focused publications and pitch her story ideas.
+After years of writing very successful marketing materials and web content for technology-based firms, this owner lacked the confidence to approach editors of consumer-focused publications and pitch her story ideas.

 • development of a story outline

 • creation of an attention-grabbing & strategic editorial pitch

 • identify of a targeted media list to contact

 In just a week, we convinced two publications to pick up one of her articles.
 True, few stories are sold this quickly.
 But we believe that it was the writer’s willingness to adapt to the editors’ exact needs that allowed her business goals to be realized.
 In fact, one of the publications has since advised her that they would like her to write a series of articles...so this could be the beginning of an exciting, ongoing relationship for this very talented writer.

 What is the Value of This “Spiritual” Approach?

 ”After 20 years as a writer, and writing about everyone else’s products and services, I found it hard to pitch my own.
 But Allison helped me to remember that editors are simply another target market seeking a product (my writing) that will meet their editorial requirements, and will be of interest to their readers.

 What was really wonderful about my consultation with Allison was that she made the process so simple.
 I had only to accomplish a few tasks, play to my own strengths, and the rest took care of itself.
 I could never have done this without Allison’s immediate grasp of my needs, her very wise counsel, and her help with the pitches.